lsulibraries/LDL_manual_build/README.md

 ### Copy alpaca.properties:
 - Next, we need to copy over the configuration file containing the necessary flags so Alpaca knows how to connect to all required services.
 This configuration file is named alpaca.properties and should be executed using the following command:

+- Look at the [example.properties](https://github.com/Islandora/Alpaca/blob/2.x/example.properties) file to see some example settings.

-Here is the alpaca.properties configuration file:
+- Here is the alpaca.properties configuration file:
 >```
 ># Common options
 >error.maxRedeliveries=5